 - apply such integrated knowledge to scholarly and/or policy questions and problems;

-- demonstrate the ability to think critically and construct an argument in the fields studied; and
+- think critically and construct an argument in the fields studied; and

 - engage in effective written communication and presentation of ideas/concepts specific to the fields studied.